rabbiyabukhari/rabbiyabukhari/README.md

 ## Competitions

 - **SOFTEC’25 – Machine Learning (36-hour sprint)** — **21/25 overall**
-  This one rattled me.
-Instead of deciding ML “wasn’t my cup of tea,” I asked a better question: where does my ML practice actually lack, what don’t I know yet, and what should I do next?
+  This rattled me.
+Instead of deciding ML wasn’t my cup of tea, I asked the better question: where does my practice actually lack, what don’t I know yet, and what should I do next?

 - **Palm Print | Auth (two rounds)** — **4/24 in Round 2 (jury evaluation)**
-  During the event I briefly reached **1st** on the live board.
+  I briefly reached 1st on the live board.
 In the last six hours I couldn’t work because I was also competing elsewhere.
 I also made preventable mistakes:
-  - Trained on Colab T4 across two Google accounts → run/file tracking suffered
+  - Trained on Colab T4 across two Google accounts, so run and file tracking suffered
-  - Training error oscillated; accuracy stalled near ~96% → I hard-coded a threshold/percent under time pressure
+  - Training error oscillated and accuracy stalled near ~96%, and under pressure I hard-coded a threshold/percent
-  - Limited evolutionary search to ~30 generations (others ran ~100+)
+  - Limited evolutionary search to ~30 generations while others ran ~100+
-  - Didn’t spin up a minimal RNN baseline in time
+  - Didn’t stand up a minimal RNN baseline in time

 ### What I learned
 - One account and a clean folder tree.
 If files are messy, results will be messy.